-Document Takeaways Test pitting of the proposed work area or monitoring of ground works with a suitability qualified archaeologist and Noongar heritage consultants; Sporting clinics for Noongar sporting groups at Hartfield Park; A sculptural 'Shrine' or memorial erected in a prominent place; Culturally authorised artworks by local Noongar artists, elucidating the poignant historical and traditional connections to place and space; A 'Kaleep' or fireplace is to be placed near the Hockey clubhouse for use by Whadjuk Noongar cultural groups.
+Document Takeaways Document Test pitting of the proposed work area or monitoring of ground works with a suitability qualified archaeologist and Noongar heritage consultants; Sporting clinics for Noongar sporting groups at Hartfield Park; A sculptural 'Shrine' or memorial erected in a prominent place; Culturally authorised artworks by local Noongar artists, elucidating the poignant historical and traditional connections to place and space; A 'Kaleep' or fireplace is to be placed near the Hockey clubhouse for use by Whadjuk Noongar cultural groups.
 Noongar Cultural Awareness Training for the City of Kalamunda and Hartfield Park sporting groups.
-The City of Kalamunda to develop a Reconciliation Action Plan; The City of Kalamunda to develop communications materials that document the aboriginal pre-history of Maamba and the broader area.
-The HPMP Stage 1 project concept is provided in Appendix A. Disability Access Audit: FUFC (January 2020) The audit on the FUFC facilities identified a series of key recommended actions to meet disability access requirements are outlined in Appendix A. Future of Hartfield Park Recreation Centre Study 2012 While the HPRC is not being considered as part of the co-location analysis, the level of provision contained within the facility and potential for duplication needs to be considered.
-The requirement to attract higher usage and participation rates were identified and in particular the role HPRC plays in the functionality of the Hartfield Park Reserve as a whole.
-Investment in the gym and foyer entry was considered but the preferred option was a fully upgraded and repaired facility.
-The long-term option for future expansion included a potential aquatic facility which may be constrained as a result of areas of Declared Rare Flora.
-Aboriginal Heritage Survey Report: Proposed New Skate Park and Soccer Pitches Hartfield Park, Forrestfield January 2015 The report was undertaken into the proposed clearance of 1.8 Ha of remnant bushland and ground disturbance necessary to construct a skate park and increase football pitches at Morrison Oval.
+The City of Kalamunda to develop a Reconciliation Action Plan; The City of Kalamunda to enter into and sign the Whadjuk Noongar Standard Heritage Agreement, if still applicable.
+The City of Kalamunda to develop communications materials that document the aboriginal pre-history of Maamba and the broader area.
+The HPMP Stage 1 project concept is provided in Appendix A. Disability Access Audit: FUFC (January 2020) The audit on the FUFC facilities identified a series of key recommended actions to meet disability access requirements are outlined in Appendix A. Future of Hartfield Park Recreation Centre Study 2012 Aboriginal Heritage Survey Report: Proposed New Skate Park and Soccer Pitches Hartfield Park, Forrestfield January 2015 The report was undertaken into the proposed clearance of 1.8 Ha of remnant bushland and ground disturbance necessary to construct a skate park and increase football pitches at Morrison Oval.
 It states the entire Hartfield Park Reserve is a Registered Aboriginal Site (ID 3773 Welshpool Reserve) under Section 5 and 39 of the WA Aboriginal Heritage Act 1972.
 Consultation with elders did not identify any areas of special importance and significance as defined under Section 5 and 39 of the Aboriginal Heritage Act 1972.
-Hartfield Park Environmentally Sensitive Areas Hartfield Park Cockatoo and Quenda Sites Declared Rare Fauna Sites (Source: City of The documents identified the sites of rare fauna and flora within Hartfield Park (as per the site maps provided in Appendix A).
+Hartfield Park Environmentally Sensitive Areas Hartfield Park Cockatoo and Quenda Sites Declared Rare Fauna Sites (Source: City of Kalamunda) The documents identified the sites of rare fauna and flora within Hartfield Park (as per the site maps provided in Appendix A).
 It is to be noted that these are principally located around Reid Oval and located adjacent to the 1st Forrestfield Scouts Building: Environmentally Sensitive Areas (ESA's) are declared by the Minister for Environment under the Environmental Protection Act 1986 section 51B.
 Clearing exemptions do not apply to Environmentally Sensitive Area's under this Act nor in the associated Clearing of Native Vegetation Regulations 2004.
 ESA's have been applied to protect environmental values at state or national levels.